 An alternative approach is to use RTL-level simulation, which increases the designer's faith in the results and has a wide range of tools available for area and timing estimation.
-Most importantly, the resulting RTL code can serve as a golden model for equivalence checking as project development progresses towards synthesis.
+Most importantly, the resulting RTL code can be quickly simulated on FPGAs and serve as a golden model for equivalence checking as project development progresses towards synthesis.